Common Questions About Our Fee-Only Advisory Service

 -

 Income and Growth tend to have low turnover.
 We buy positions we intend to hold, not trade frequently.
 The Speculative Portfolio may see more activity when positions are entered or exited based on changing conditions.
-We do not churn accounts.
-Our advisory fees are based on account value, not transaction volume, so there is no financial incentive to trade more than necessary.
+We don't churn accounts.
+Our advisory fees are based on account value, not transaction volume, so there's no financial incentive to trade more than necessary.

 -